Radish Microgreen Nutrition: How Good Are Radish Microgreens For You?

 Calcium plays a critical role in many of the body's essential functions.
 Many of us know that appropriate levels of calcium are important to ensure strong bones and teeth.

-However, calcium also aids in muscle movement, blood circulation, transmitting messages from the brain to the rest of the body, among other functions.
+However, calcium also aids in muscle movement, blood circulation, and transmitting messages from the brain to the rest of the body, among other functions.

 Iron: